-Testers at a prominent cooking magazine say the 1520 AngleSelect's sharpening process accurately ground both Western and Asian-style knives "to like-new sharpness in a matter of minutes," and its guides hold your blade at just the right angle, eliminating any guesswork.
+Editors at a prominent test kitchen say the 1520 AngleSghelect's sharpening process accurately ground both Western and Asian-style knives "to like-new sharpness in a matter of minutes," and its guides hold your blade at just the right angle, eliminating any guesswork.
 Although the 1520 AngleSelect has three sharpening slots, you only use two of them on a given blade; either slot one for a 15-degree Asian blade or slot two for a 20-degree Western blade, followed by a few passes through slot three for stropping and polishing.
 Spring-loaded blade guides help keep your knife at just the right angle.

-Users say that the instructions for the 1520 AngleSelect are well-written, the sharpening process is easy to master, although you will want to read the directions and practice on a cheap knife to master the even pull that's required for consistent results.
+Users say that the instructions for the 1520 AngleSelect are well-written and the sharpening process is easy to learn, although you will want to read the directions and practice on a cheap knife to master the even pull that's required for consistent results.
 They also say that the diamond polishing disks in slots one and two work well even on the very dense steel found in high-quality cutlery.
-In fact, one user warns that knives get so sharp, so quickly, that if you're not careful and gentle while using this device, they can cut right into the plastic casing beneath the sharpening slots.
+In fact, we saw reports that knives get so sharp, so quickly, that if you're not careful and gentle while using this device, they can cut right into the plastic casing beneath the sharpening slots.

 Like the Chef's Choice 1520 AngleSelect, the Chef's Choice 15 Trizor uses all-diamond abrasives in slots one and two, plus a flexible stropping disk in slot three for a smooth, polished edge; it can sharpen both straight and serrated blades.
 A few users complain that the slots themselves feel a little flimsy—they're most likely noticing the movement of the spring-loaded guides that hold your knife at the correct angle against the sharpening disks, a feature that experts love.